40uf411/Basic-Arabic-Vocal-Emotions-Dataset/README.md

 ## Usage instructions
-This dataset is mainly for a basic arabic speech recognition, and arabic vocal emotions detection,it shall give good results if trainned and tested for one of the previous purposes.
+This dataset is mainly for a basic arabic speech recognition, and arabic vocal emotions detection, it shall give good results if trainned and tested for one of the previous purposes.
 Keep in mind that this dataset in its first version is limited to 7 wordes and three levels of emotions, so a commercial use won't probably be a good idea.

-Even though this data-set includes the information about the age and gender of each speaker it is not very recommanded to build a model upon that, since the number of male speakers is almost 3 times more than the number of female speakers,and since the ages of the speakers are between 18 and 23 with some exceptions.
+Even though this data-set includes the information about the age and gender of each speaker it is not recommanded to build a model upon it for these purposes, since the number of male speakers is almost 3 times more than the number of female speakers,and since the ages of the speakers are between 18 and 23 with some exceptions.